wdv4758h/pypy-extradoc/blog/draft/ppc-backend.rst

 PyPy's JIT now supports the 64-bit PowerPC architecture!
 This is the third architecture supported, in addition to x86 (32 and 64) and ARM (32-bit only).
-More precisely, we support the big- and the little-endian variants of ppc64.
+More precisely, we support Linux running the big- and the little-endian variants of ppc64.
 Thanks to IBM for funding this work!

 The new JIT backend has been merged into "default".
 You should be able